 “Monitoring solutions provide a fragmented, keyhole view of IT reality.
-Each domain, be it application, network or infrastructure, is monitored, analyzed and sometimes even remediated via auto-generated prescriptive advice.
+Each domain, be it application, network or infrastructure, is monitored, analyzed, and sometimes even remediated via auto-generated prescriptive advice.
 However, these processes are happening per domain and not holistically across digital business services.
-Furthermore, the increasing dynamism, modularity and ephemeral nature of modern IT environments has intensified this fragmentation. “
+Furthermore, the increasing dynamism, modularity, and ephemeral nature of modern IT environments have intensified this fragmentation. “

 Gartner goes on to note that, “Despite the trend to add new capabilities to these monitoring tools from the other domains, they struggle to deliver the unified analysis needed to ensure digital business success.”

 Whether the domain is application, infrastructure, network, virtualized, or some new technology that hasn’t been conceived yet, it’s a guarantee that IT will need to continue to move at a pace that’s increasingly faster, agile, and error-free.

 In other words, IT will need to continue along its path towards automation.

 However, automation is best positioned when it’s using data that’s unified and contextualized.
 And as too many companies who have relied on “The Big Four” are finding out, their legacy platforms and disparate tools make automation difficult (or nearly impossible) without integrating multiple third-party tools – a complex endeavor requiring a lot of expensive professional services.